 Lead Director, Retired Chairman and Chief Executive Officer, Progress Energy, Inc.

 William Cavanaugh III, Lead Director on Duke Realty’s Board of Directors, served as Chairman of the World Association of Nuclear Operators (WANO) from 2004 until January 2009.
 He retired as Chairman and Chief Executive Officer of Progress Energy, Inc. in 2004, posts he held since 1999 and 1996, respectively.

 Mr. Cavanaugh previously served as President and Chief Executive Officer of Carolina Power & Light Company (CP&L), one of the predecessors to Progress Energy, Inc., from October 1996 to August 1999 and as President and Chief Operating Officer of CP&L from September 1992 to October 1996.

 John P. Case

-John P. Case is Chief Executive Officer and Director of Realty Income Corporation (NYSE: O), an S&P 500 company with a total enterprise value of more than $22 billion.
+John P. Case is the former Chief Executive Officer and Director of Realty Income Corporation (NYSE: O), an S&P 500 company with a total enterprise value of more than $22 billion.
 The company owns more than 5,000 commercial net lease properties across the United States leased primarily to retail tenants.
-As CEO, he is responsible for creating and implementing the company’s strategy and, during his tenure, the company has approximately tripled in size.
+As CEO, he was responsible for creating and implementing the company’s strategy and, during his tenure, the company approximately tripled in size.

 Mr. Case is extensively involved in the broader real estate industry, serving on the Executive Board of the National Association of Real Estate Investment Trusts (NAREIT), The President’s Council of The Real Estate Roundtable, and as a member of the International Council of Shopping Centers (ICSC).
 Mr. Case also is currently a member of the Board of Trustees of Washington and Lee University.